Here are some basic trail details:

 A trail builder known by Scott Paul, who was with the Mt.
 Baker-Snoqualmie National Forest died in a tragic rigging accident.
 Paul was the construction foreman on the early Forest Service portion of the construction, and the bridge has been dedicated to him.
 A firm known as Sahale, which specializes in trail bridge construction completed the beautiful bridge.

-From Sahale’s website: “Drift Creek Bridge is unusual for light pedestrian suspension bridges in that it incorporates a quasi-stiffening truss in the deck.
-The bridge is anchored in rock on one side of the gorge and concrete deadmen are used on the other.
-Numerous design changes were made by Sahale during the process of construction, including changes to the anchor systems, tower configuration, truss assembly, wind cable connections, and railing system.
-Materials, including concrete, were mobilized to the site via helicopter, and the mainspan was erected from a skyline, more than 100 feet above the canyon floor.”
+The Drift Creek Bridge has a unique quasi-stiffening truss in the deck and is anchored in rock on one side of the gorge, with concrete deadmen on the other.
+Sahale made various design changes during construction, including anchor systems, tower configuration, truss assembly, wind cable connections, and railing system.
+Materials were airlifted to the site, and the mainspan was erected from over 100 feet above the canyon floor.

 For those who have a fear of heights, this may not be the hike for you.
 Being 100 feet above the canyon, it may make your stomach drop.
 Keep in mind, you can still enjoy a great view without crossing.

 With that said, we can assure you the bridge is more than safe and is built to support over 150,000 pounds.
 Alder trees, ferns, and vine maple surround this gorgeous area in the rain-drenched Siuslaw National Forest.

 RELATED: 5 Of The Best Hiking Trails Near Lincoln City To Explore